coverclock/com-diag-hazer/README.md

 ## Google Earth

-I had originally used Hazer with Google Earth Pro, the desktop version of the web based application.
-Google Earth only accepts GPS data on a serial port.
+In February 2017 I  used Hazer with Google Earth Pro, the desktop version of the web based application.
+Today, August 2018, the real-time GPS feature of Google Earth Pro no longer seems to work with latest version, 7.3.2, for the Mac (I haven't tried it for other operating systems).
+Neither does 7.3.1.
+But 7.1.8 seems to work.

-So I processed the NMEA stream from a serial-attached GPS device using gpstool, then forwarded it via UDP datagrams to another gpstool, and used that gpstool to forward the NMEA stream across a second serial port to a host running Google Earth.
-Empirically and anecdotally, Google Earth appears to only accept serial input at 4800 baud.
-More recent and advanced GPS devices default to 9600 baud, and will overrun a 4800 baud stream.
-Even using the same 4800 baud device I used before, the BU-353S4, I haven't been able to reproduce my earlier success.
+Google Earth only accepts GPS data on a serial port, or at least something that kinda sorta looks like a serial port.
+So I process the NMEA stream from a serial-attached GPS device using gpstool running on a Linux server, then forwarded it via UDP datagrams to another gpstool on the same server, and then use that gpstool to forward the NMEA stream out a serial port across a two FTDI USB-to-serial adaptors hooked back-to-back with a null modem in between, to a Mac running Google Earth Pro.

+Note that empirically and anecdotally, Google Earth Pro appears to only accept serial input at 4800 baud.
+More recent and advanced GPS devices default to 9600 baud, and will overrun a 4800 baud serial port.
+So I used a USGlobalSat BU-353S4, which defaults to 4800 baud, as my GPS device on the Linux server.

-Whatever fu I used before has thus far eluded me.
+As Rube Goldberg as this is, it seems to work.